Kripu77/Algorithms-with-JS/docs/theories.md

 2) Space Complexity:  The amount of memory taken by an Algorithm to run, as a function input size.

-By evalutaing against the input size, the analysis is not only just machine independent but the comparison if also more appropriate.
+By evalutaing against the input size, the analysis is not only just machine independent but the comparison is also more appropriate.
+There could be scenarios where one algorithm could be faster when smaller numbers are present while slower when the number gradually increases.

 Some factors to consider are: